spatialos/gdk-for-unity/docs/setup-and-installing.md

-**Warning:** The pre-alpha release is for evaluation purposes only, with limited documentation - see the guidance on [Recommended use](../README.md#recommended-use).
+**Warning:** The alpha release is for evaluation purposes only, with limited documentation - see the guidance on [Recommended use](../README.md#recommended-use).

 -----